 - some freshly crushed black pepper or grated cheese or paneer/cottage cheese or cream for garnishing - optional

 - pepper as required

-- first rinse the spinach/palak leaves very well in water. then chop them and keep aside.
+first rinse the palak leaves (spinach) very well in water.

 - heat oil or butter in a sauce pan. add the bay leaf and fry for 2-3 seconds